Post

 pip3 install -U argparse tqdm

-The post translation script introduced in this article consists of the following 3 Python script files and 1 CSV file.
+The post translation script introduced in this article consists of the following three Python script files and one CSV file.

-: CSV file that records SHA256 hash values of existing post filesprompt.py
+• hash.csv: A CSV file that records the SHA256 hash values of existing post files.

-: Takes filepath, source_lang, target_lang values as input, loads the Claude API key value from system environment variables, calls the API with the previously written prompt as the system prompt and the content of the post to be translated at ‘filepath’ as the user prompt.
-Then receives a response (translation result) from the Claude Sonnet 4 model and outputs it as a text file at the path'../_posts/' + language_code[target_lang] + '/' + filename
+• prompt.py: Takes filepath, source_lang, and target_lang as input, loads the Claude API key from the system environment variables, calls the API, and submits the previously created prompt as the system prompt and the content of the post to be translated at ‘filepath’ as the user prompt.
+It then receives the response (translation result) from the Claude Sonnet 4 model and outputs it as a text file to the path '../_posts/' + language_code[target_lang] + '/' + filename.

-The completed script file contents can also be found in the GitHub repository yunseo-kim/yunseo-kim.github.io.
+The content of the completed script files can also be found in the yunseo-kim/yunseo-kim.github.io repository on GitHub.

 compare_hash.py